OfficeDev/office-scripts-docs/docs/resources/excel-samples.md

   // Get any worksheet with that name. let sheet = workbook.getWorksheet("Index");

-  // If `null` wasn't returned, then there was a pre-existing worksheet with that name. if (sheet) {
+  // If `null` wasn't returned, then there's already a worksheet with that name. if (sheet) {
     console.log(`Worksheet by the name ${name} already exists.
 Deleting it.`);
     // Delete the sheet.